zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-wrf/wrf-wps-setup-install-run-cluster/wrf-wps-setup-install-run-cluster.md

     ```
     **To exit, simply press esc, then shift: followed by wq enter**

 3. Now we can finally run real.exe and wrf.exe.
 This program takes a while to run.
-To help speed this up, we will use MPI to run the programs on multiple cores of our shape.
-Remember this guide was written using a VM.Standard2.16 shape, so we will run real.exe on 2 cores.
+To help speed this up, we will use MPI to run the programs on multiple cores and nodes of our HPC cluster.
+Remember this guide was written using a VM.Standard2.4 shape for the bastion server, so we will run real.exe on 2 cores.

     ```
     cat /proc/cpuinfo #To get cpu infor (use if you forgot your OCI shape).